slipwayhq/slipway_docs/docs/basics/serving-rigs.md

 In your Rig you can access the current device context and pass it through to Components by using the `$.context.device` [query](/docs/basics/rigs#rigginginput).

-If your physical device is a TRMNL device, or will be using the TRMNL API, then the device file also contains the information required to identify and authenticate the TRMNL device.

-The `add-trmnl-device` sub-command is used to add this additional information to a Device file.

-See [this page](/docs/using-with-trmnl/slipway-for-trmnl-devices) for more information.

 ## Serving